tomackl/laundry/README.md

 4. A `template_file` Word document (`.docx` file) is used as the basis of the output file.
 This file will contain the styles that will be used to format the output file.

-5. The app is run using the command line interface (cli).
+5. The app is run using the command line interface (CLI).

 ## Manual